tensorflow/fold/tensorflow_fold/g3doc/setup.md

 [here](https://www.tensorflow.org/versions/r1.0/get_started/os_setup#using_pip)
 for the full list of available TF binaries.

-Install the pip for Fold.
+Install the pip package for Fold.
 For Python 2.7, this will be:

 ```
 pip install https://storage.googleapis.com/tensorflow_fold/tensorflow_fold-0.0.1-cp27-none-linux_x86_64.whl